Banknotes of the Philippine peso: Ang Bagong Lipunan Series (1973–1996)

-New Design/BSP Series (1985–2017)
+New Design/BSP Series (1983–2019, printed from 1985 to 2013)

-By 1983, the committee was deciding on the issuance of new banknotes to replace the Ang Bagong Lipunan Series by issuing seven new banknotes consisting in denominations of 5, 10, 20, 50, 100, 500, and 1000-pesos.
+By 1983, the committee had decided on the issuance of new banknotes to replace the Ang Bagong Lipunan Series by issuing seven new banknotes consisting in denominations of 5, 10, 20, 50, 100, 500 and 1000-pesos.

-On June 12, 1985, the Central Bank issued the New Design Series starting with a new 5-peso banknote with the face of Emilio Aguinaldo.
-A new 10-peso banknote with the face of Apolinario Mabini was then introduced on July 1985 a month after the 5-peso banknote was issued.
-On March 3, 1986, a new 20-peso banknote appeared.
-After the 1986 People Power Revolution and the new 1987 Constitution was promulgated, the Central Bank issued a new 50, 100- and for the second time a new 500-peso banknote with the face of Benigno Aquino Jr. In 1991, the Central Bank issued for the first time a new 1000-peso banknote, containing the portraits of José Abad Santos, Josefa Llanes Escoda and Vicente Lim.
+On June 12, 1985, the Central Bank issued the New Design Series starting with a 5-peso banknote with the face of Emilio Aguinaldo.
+A new 10-peso banknote with the face of Apolinario Mabini was then introduced in July 1985, a month after the 5-peso banknote was issued.
+On January 1986, a new 20-peso banknote was introduced.
+After the 1986 People Power Revolution and the promulgation of the new 1987 Constitution, the Central Bank issued new 50, 100, and for the second time, 500-peso banknotes with the face of Benigno Aquino Jr. In 1991, the Central Bank released a new 1000-peso banknote, containing the portraits of José Abad Santos, Josefa Llanes Escoda and Vicente Lim.

-After the passage of the New Central Bank Act of 1993 when the Bangko Sentral ng Pilipinas (BSP) was reestablished as the central monetary authority, this series was renamed the BSP Series and featured the new seal of the BSP.
+After the passage of the New Central Bank Act of 1993 when the Bangko Sentral ng Pilipinas (BSP) was reestablished as the central monetary authority, the series was renamed the BSP Series and featured the new seal of the BSP.

-On May 2, 1997, the year of issue or printing was introduced on banknotes starting with the release of 10-peso note with Andres Bonifacio and Barasoain Church.
+On May 2, 1997, the year of issue or printing was introduced on banknotes starting with the release of the 10-peso note with Andres Bonifacio and the Blood Compact of the Katipuneros.
 This feature was later adapted on other banknotes of the series which are 20, 50, 100, 500, and 1,000 peso notes in 1998.
 The only banknote of the series that does not use the printing or issue year is the 5-peso note as it stopped being printed in 1995 two years before the printing year was introduced or added on banknotes.